 First off, make sure that you navigate to Zotero, download, and install a copy; we will discuss how to use Zotero and why in class this week.

-- Guibert Abbot of Nogent-sous-Coucy and Paul J. Archambault, A Monk’s Confession: The Memoirs of Guibert of Nogent (University Park: Pennsylvania State University Press, 1996).
+- Guibert Abbot of Nogent-sous-Coucy and Paul J. Archambault, A Monk’s Confession: The Memoirs of Guibert of Nogent (University Park: Pennsylvania State University Press, 1996): “Circumstances surrounding my birth,” “My early education,” “Reflections on the education of children,” “Difficult relations with my tutor”

 Guibert of Nogent (c.
 1055–1124) provides us with one of the best looks into the life of a Western European medieval person thanks to his Monodies, an extensive autobiographical text from which you’ll be reading an excerpt.
 It is commonly described as the first Western European autobiography after St. Augustine of Hippo’s Confessions, a work completed around the year 400 (the first page of a medieval copy of which is picture above).
-Guibert had the Confessions in mind, as in that work- which was well known from late antiquity forward, being, alongside City of God, one of Augustine’s best-known and most important works- Augustine traces the arc of his life from childhood forward, with considerable attention to inner states and struggles.
+Guibert probably had the Confessions in mind, as in that work- which was well known from late antiquity forward, being, alongside City of God, one of Augustine’s best-known and most important works- Augustine traces the arc of his life from childhood forward, with considerable attention to inner states and struggles.
+That said, Guibert is a singular person and writer, who, while little known in his own time, has long been an object of scholarly fascination due to his psychological complexity and depth of depiction.

-As you read this excerpt, ask yourself why Guibert goes into such detail about his early life.
-How does he construct his sense of adult self in relation to his childhood self?
-What is his relationship with his mother like, and what role does memory of his mother play in his life?
+As you read this excerpt, ask yourself why Guibert goes into such detail about his early life, and what his overall attitude towards himself as a person is.
+How does he construct his sense of adult self in relation to his childhood self (and his own birth)?
+What is his relationship with his mother like, and what role does memory of his mother play in his life do you think?
+What is Guibert’s attitude towards his tutor?
 Compare Guibert’s depiction of his childhood to Hakuin- what kinds of similarities and differences do you see?

-- Hakuin and Norman Waddell, Hakuin’s Precious Mirror Cave: A Zen Miscellany (Berkeley: Counterpoint, 2009).
+- Hakuin and Norman Waddell, Hakuin’s Precious Mirror Cave: A Zen Miscellany (Berkeley: Counterpoint, 2009): “The Tale of My Childhood”

 Zen Master Hakuin Ekaku (1685–1768) was one of the great Zen teachers of Edo-period Japan, helping to revive the Renzai school of Zen Buddhism, which emphasizes the importance of sudden, spontaneous ‘awakening’ (kenshō) on the path to full enlightenment; extreme and seemingly random or erratic methods on the part of masters, along with the use of koans, paradoxical statements, questions, and the like used as tools for jarring one’s self from conventional ways of seeing things and towards awakening and eventual enlightenment.